Iran bolsters oil tanker fleet as sanctions noose tightens

 NITC officials did not respond to requests for comment.

-All the vessels were part of a $1.2 billion (781 million pounds) order agreed in 2009 with two Chinese shipyards for 12 new supertankers.
+All the vessels were part of a $1.2 billion order agreed in 2009 with two Chinese shipyards for 12 new supertankers.

 The latest additions boost NITC's supertanker fleet to 37 vessels with a maximum carrying capacity of 64 million barrels.
 It also has 14 small crude oil tankers with another 12.5 million barrels in capacity.